Olu93/portfolio_named_entity_recognition/README.md

 1. **Model Optimization**
    - **Quantization**: Convert to 8‑bit or dynamic quantization to reduce inference time on CPU.
-   - **Distillation / Smaller Models**: Swap to DistilBERT or a smaller transformer variant (e.g. `distilbert-base-cased`) for 2–3× speedup.
+   - **Distillation / Smaller Models**: Swap to even smaller transformer variant for speedup.
    - **ONNX Runtime**: Export to ONNX and run with ONNX Runtime Optimizations (e.g. OpenVINO) for further CPU acceleration.

 3. **Concurrency Tuning**
    - **Gunicorn + Uvicorn Workers**: Deploy with multiple worker processes (e.g. `--workers 4`) to leverage multiple CPU cores.
    - **Use messaging system**: Save all requests in a messaging bus such as Kafka.

 4. **Resource Management**
-   - **Model Warmup**: Keep the model loaded in memory on startup; avoid per-request loading.
    - **Cache Results**: For repeated inputs, use an in‑memory cache (LRU) to return results instantly.

 5. **Horizontal Scaling**